facefunk/pgdiff/README.md

 ### todo
 * fix SQL for adding an array column
-* create windows version of pgdiff.sh (or even better: re-write it all in Go)
+* create Windows version of pgdiff.sh (or even better: re-write it all in Go)
 * allow editing of individual SQL lines after failure (this would probably be done in the script pgdiff.sh)
 * store failed SQL statements in an error file for later fixing and rerunning?